jupyter-book/mystmd/docs/contribute-add-feature.md

 parse --> transform --> export
 :::
-At the heart of MyST is the AST, which is a structured representation of a document.
-The MyST AST is defined by the [MyST Specification](https://spec.mystmd.org/).
-Whilst directives, roles, and fragments of Markdown syntax are individually processed to build this AST, transforms are performed on the entire AST, i.e. over the entire document.
+At the heart of MyST is the AST, defined by the [MyST Specification](https://spec.mystmd.org/), which serves as a structured representation of a document.
+Whilst directives, roles, and fragments of Markdown syntax are individually processed to build this AST, transforms are performed on the _entire_ tree, i.e. over the entire document.
 As computing the word-count requires access to the entire document, it is clear that all of the logic of our new feature will need to be implemented as a transform.
-Therefore, our role definition can be very simple - generating a simple AST node that our yet-unwritten transform can later replace:
+Therefore, our role definition will be very simple - generating a simple AST node that our yet-unwritten transform can later replace:

 :::{code-block} typescript
 :linenos: